erfansaadatmand/polls-djngo-App/README.md

 - Deploying a Django project to a web server for production use
 - Exploring Django's powerful features for building web applications efficiently

-### Next Steps
+### Next Learning Goal: REST API Development

-I plan to continue expanding my knowledge of Django by exploring more advanced topics and building more complex web applications using this robust framework.
+My next learning goal is to delve into RESTful API development using Django.
+I aim to expand my skills by mastering Django REST Framework and learning how to build robust APIs to support web and mobile applications.
+Developing RESTful APIs will enable me to create scalable and efficient backend solutions for various projects.